In the fifth post of the series “Be an effective leader in a remote team” everything evolves around more communication.

 Once in a while you find an article about leadership and it warns you about the “risk in over-communicating”.
-While that might have been true in the past, in today’s world communication is the most important tool we have - especially in remote teams!
+While that might have been true in the past, in today’s world communication is the most important tool we have – especially in remote work!
 If we wouldn’t communicate with each other, we would just be a bunch of freelancers spread across the world.

 No matter the situation: whether we are at work talking to our team, or the whole company, it is always more communication that helps us solve the problem.

 What is the secret behind great communication then, and how can you do this in your day to day work?

 We know that communication is important, that is shown also in the State Of Remote Work 2019 we did at Buffer.
 Communication is in the Top 3 of things we remote workers struggle with.
 Why is it that we do struggle with it so much?

 A lot of people (myself included) often believe that we are communicating well, and that we are delivering our message in the best way possible.
 We do think that we are clear and direct.
 And that everyone will know exactly what we are talking about.
 They will know what actions to take and what will follow.
 I mean I know what I want to communicate, I know it inside and out – why shouldn’t it work?
 Unfortunately I have to disappoint you.
 Just because we know it, that doesn’t mean everyone else will hear it or understand what we mean.

 One case of not working could just be that the listener may have misheard the message.
 Especially in today’s notification culture it becomes increasingly common that people are just “quasi-listening”: surfing on another web site, tinkering with their smart phones when they should have a laser-like focus on the person sending the message.